magento/devdocs/guides/v2.0/config-guide/cli/config-cli-subcommands-spt-util.md

 	bash => /bin/bash
 	mysql => /usr/bin/mysql

-To resolve issues with running the tools, make sure these applications are installed and are in the web server user's `PATH`.
+To resolve issues with running the tools, make sure these applications are installed and are in the web server user's `$PATH` environment variable.

 #### Related topics